Intelligent Icing Detection Model of Wind Turbine Blades Based on SCADA data: Introduction

-To the best of our known, only a few papers related to the neural networks have been proposed, there are still more work need to be done.
-Our paper proposes two neural networks, PGANC and PGANT, based on Generative Adversarial Networks (GAN) and transfer learning to help identify icing blades in wind farms using SCADA data.
-We firstly establish PGANC: two parallel GANs followed by a convolutional neural network (CNN).
+Aimed at above problems, two intelligent icing detection frameworks, parallel GANs framework combined with CNN (PGANC) and parallel GANs framework combined with transfer learning (PGANT), are proposed to help identify icing blades in wind farms using SCADA data.
+We firstly establish PGANC: two parallel GANs followed by a CNN.
 Through a two-stage training, it can achieve good performance on a single turbine.
 But when we test the trained PGANC model on a different wind turbine, the performance is not so satisfactory.
 Specifically, the identification of normal wind turbines is easier than that of icing cases.
 This is true because different wind turbines often operate under various environments and load conditions together with different physical characteristics, which means that the icing conditions are different from turbine to turbine.
 In addition, labeling the icing data from normal data is always time-consuming and labor-intensive.
 Therefore, we improve PGANC to PGANT: two parallel GANs followed by a transfer learning framework to deal with the above problem.
 This paper makes the following contributions:

 \begin{enumerate}[1)] \item Two intelligent icing diagnosis frameworks: PGANC and PGANT are proposed for various training scenarios.
 For the same wind turbine with sufficient labeled data, PGANC shows better performance on the imbalanced SCADA data, where the number of icing samples is much less than that of normal samples.
 For a new wind turbine without sufficient labeled data, PGANT adopts domain adaption module to transfer the trained invariant features of another historical wind turbine.